SasmitC/ROS_Udacity_NanoDegree/Project4_Map_My_World/Readme.md

     ```sh
 	  $ roslaunch my_robot world.launch
 	  ```
-2. Senosr Upgrade: Add an ```optical``` camera link - For RGB-D camera in URDF file, we need to add an extra link and an extra joint to the camera link in order to align the camera image in Gazebo properly with the robot.
+2. Sensor Upgrade: Add an ```optical``` camera link - For RGB-D camera in URDF file, we need to add an extra link and an extra joint to the camera link in order to align the camera image in Gazebo properly with the robot.
 Note that the parent link of ```camera_optical_joint``` should be properly configured to the original camera link.

     + Add the following joint and link to the robot's ```.xacro``` file -
     ```xml